space1panda/NumpyWorks/README.md

 # NumPyWorks

-### The library contains my works on ml/dl with Python3 using pure numpy:
+### The library contains my works on ml/dl with Python3 using numpy/scikit-learn/etc.:
 #
 #